skmin-lab/unixmd/docs/source/objects/mqc/main.rst

    md.run(qm=qm, input_dir="./TRAJ.sh", save_scr=True, save_qm_log=False)

-.. note:: Making molecule and QM objects are omitted in this sample code, but they must be declared to use run method in advance.
+.. note:: Making molecule and QM objects are omitted in this sample code, but they must be declared to use a run method in advance.

 **Ex.** Restarting a dynamics simulation.